 City of Orchids was named as such because the farm literally began to look like a City made of orchids, also because so many of our orchids were sourced from all over South Australia.

 Many of our orchids have their name and history documented due to being highly prized flowers.
 Good colour, size, attractive shapes, long vase life, resistance to disease and good natural production all determine a good variety and highly prized flower.

-We are a very hands-on farm, and we work with the seasons of the year and the natural cycle of the Flowers as opposed to growing Flowers in monster hyper-technical artificial environments where the Flowers are forced to go through their growing stages at a fast pace thus losing their aroma.
+We are a very hands-on farm, and we work with the seasons of the year and the natural cycle of the Flowers as opposed to growing Flowers in monster hyper-technical artificial environments.

 The history of orchids is quite remarkable.
 These particular plants have existed on the planet for around 100 million years.
 The cymbidium orchid is described as the oldest cultivated of orchids and it is endemic to Australia.

 The name cymbidium comes from the Latin word ‘cymba’ meaning boat thus cymbidium orchid is named as such due to its boat shaped Flowers and in particular its boat-shaped lip.

 In our collection of cymbidium orchids we have natural species.
 The natural species of orchid showcase their own unique form of beauty.
 They are varied in their form.
 That is each petal differentiates from the other, they also vary in size and scent.
 They are far from being uniformed and stylized and seem much more fragile than the hybrid cymbidium orchids.
 We must appreciate the existence of the natural species for giving us the existence of the hybrid cymbidiums and so much more.